LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 - notify HMI with SystemRequest(requestType=PROPRIETARY, fileName, appID) about PTU has been obtained

 HMI Note1: It's HMI responsibility to decode and decrypt the contents of Policy Table Update
-HMI Note2: On decoding and encrypting the PTU, HMI must_notify SDL with SDL.OnReceivedPolicyUpdate(policyfile)
+HMI Note2: On decoding and decrypting the PTU, HMI must_notify SDL with SDL.OnReceivedPolicyUpdate(policyfile)
-HMINote3: SDL generates the name for file with stored binary data by itself and add the Integer value to each <fileName>, e.g. `<1fileName>`(applicable for IVSU and PROPRIETARY requestTypes)
+HINote3: SDL generates the name for file with stored binary data by itself and add the Integer value to each <fileName>, e.g. `<1fileName>`(applicable for IVSU and PROPRIETARY requestTypes)

 #### PTU Validation
-14.
+13.
 After getting OnReceivedPolicyUpdate (`policyFile`) from HMI

 SDL must